Red Wine: Types, Benefits, Recipes and Side Effects

 Red wine, a timeless elixir that has captivated hearts and palates for centuries, has an illustrious history rooted in culture, tradition, and the pursuit of pleasure.
 With its deep hues, complex aromas, and velvety textures, red wine has become an enigmatic symbol of sophistication and indulgence.
 Beyond its allure as a beverage, red wine has also been a subject of scientific interest, with numerous studies exploring its potential health benefits.

 Red Wine was first produced for the first time in Georgia in 6000 B.C.
 Georgia is thus known as the ‘cradle of wine’.
-Wine is an alcoholic beverage made by fermenting the juice of dark-skinned grapes.
+Wine is made by fermenting the juice of dark-skinned grapes.
 The production process includes the extraction of colour and flavour components from the fruit’s skin.
 France, Italy, and Spain are the top wine-producing regions globally.
 However, it is a delicacy around the world.

 At present, over 10,000 different varieties of red wines are available globally.
 Around 50 varieties dominate today’s worldwide market share.

 Here’s a list of the top 6 red wines which can be paired with different types of cuisines:

 A native to Piedmont in Italy, Nebbiolo is a red wine with fruity cherry and raspberry flavours.
 It holds up well with fatty meats, sausages, braised ducks, and soft cheeses like full-fat feta or goat cheese.
 You can also try pairing it up with spicy Asian cuisines.